 I grew up the old fashioned way eating three square meals a day.
-I’m certain that all you over fifty women followed a similar meal plan in your house: breakfast was eggs and toast, cold cereal or if your were really lucky a Pop Tart.
+I’m certain that most of you women over fifty followed a similar meal plan in your house: breakfast was eggs and toast, cold cereal or if your were really lucky a Pop Tart.
 Lunch was usually a sandwich and dinner was meat and potatoes.
 As we boomer babes have aged, most of us do things a little differently now.
-I almost always have a traditional dinner, but during the day I like to graze on snacks, or little mini meals.
+I almost always have a traditional dinner, but during the day I follow a timed fasting routine so I usually just like to graze on snacks, or little mini meals.

 The trick to snacking for middle aged women is to make sure that the foods you choose contain a good mix of protein, complex carbohydrates and good fats.
 The aim is to eat enough healthy food to feel full yet keep the calorie count down.
 I like to stock my kitchen with healthful options that I can quickly assemble with enough variety to keep me happy.
 Here are some of my favorite snacks, or mini meals.

 Peel and thickly slice a cucumber.
 Use as dippers for about 1/4 cup of guacamole.
 I like Wholly Guacamole mini cups because they are delicious and portion controlled.
 They have 100 calories and come in a variety of flavors.

 GLUTEN FREE THIN CAKES WITH NUT BUTTER AND BANANAS